 The seeds of the cacao fruit (Nacional from Piedra de Plata).
 If you plant them, they become trees.
 If you ferment, dry, and roast them, they become chocolate.

-Grafting is a tactic we’re using to reproduce the DNA-verified 100% pure Nacional trees from Piedra de Plata.
-We’re doing this in the name of a preserving an endangered variety before it goes extinct, but I don’t think this is the kind of thing that should always be done in all circumstances.
+Despite the many benefits of grafting cacao trees, I don’t think this reproductive method should always be done in all circumstances.
 There is a reason that nature devised the system of cross-pollination, which is basically the same system that humans use for sexual reproduction—a man and a woman have sex together and combine their genes into a unique admixture, which is their child.
 Traditionally this is how all cacao trees were propagated.
 This only started to change in the last century—in some cases for better and other cases for worse.

 CCN-51 cacao—taking over the world with its disappointing flavor profile.
 Photo courtesy of Amazon Cacao.

-I realize that I will need to limit these digressions if we want to get through this segment in a timely fashion.
+I realize that I will need to limit these digressions if we want to get through this article in a timely fashion.
 In any event, in this account we’re going to grow a tree from seed that has been open-pollinated.
-In another post, I will delve into the art of grafting and other alternative methods of propagation, many of which are frustratingly difficult.

 At this point, it’s important to note that “cacao beans” are actually just cacao seeds.
 If you want to make chocolate, then you remove the sweet pulp-encased seeds from the pod and ferment them, dry them, and roast and grind and refine them and mix them with sugar, etc. That’s how you make chocolate.
 Or, you can take those juicy cacao seeds and put them into the ground and create a tree.